 Our next topic: “Forage: With measure and aim”

-The next “Sustainable Fishing” focus topic, which we would like to bring closer to you, revolves around the moderate use of feed and why excessive amounts of feed can be dangerous …
+The next “Sustainable Fishing” focus topic we would like to bring to you is about the moderate use of food and why too much food can be dangerous…

 © Text: Stefan Tesch, Fisch Ahoi: www.fischahoi.at